bit-part/MTML-ST2/README.md

-# About MTML-ST2
+# About MTML Completions

-MTML-ST2 is Sublime Text 2 MTML Package.
+MTML Completions  is Sublime Text 2 MTML Package.
 This is autocompletions of Movable Type Template Tags for Sublime Text 2.

 ## Instalation